-The EUT is connected to the mains power and on for a time period equal duration of the test shall not be less than one minute for each amplitude and polarity.
+Zero-setting functions shall not be in operation and are not to be adjusted duration of the test shall not be less than one minute for each amplitude and polarity.
 The injection network on the mains shall contain blocking filters to prevent the burst energy being dissipated in the mains.
 For the coupling of the bursts into the input/output and communication lines, a capacitive coupling clamp as defined in the reference standard shall be used.